A Few of the Tax Changes for Corporations and Businesses

 By : Alyse.firstname.lastname@example.org -

-As you are aware, there has been a major overhaul of the tax code with the Tax Cuts and Jobs Act.
+There has been a major overhaul of the tax code with the Tax Cuts and Jobs Act.
 But what you may not know is everything that is changing for corporations and businesses.
 Curious what changes you can expect to see?
-Let’s take a look at some of the major changes.
+Let’s take a look at some of the major tax changes.

 The tax rates for corporations have been reduced from 35% to 21%.
 This reduction officially began January 1, 2018, and is a permanent change.
 This will incentivize business to not only bring profits back into America, but also provide immediate benefits to employees in the form of bonuses, higher starting wages and increases in benefits provided.

 If you receive domestic qualified business income from a partnership, S Corporation, or Sole Proprietorship, you are now allowed to deduct 20% of that business-related income.
 The remaining income will be subject to normal individual tax rates.
 The deduction is only allowed to reduce any taxable income and does not reduce income subject to self-employment tax.
-The deduction is also not allowed for businesses offering certain personal services.
+Also, it is not allowed for businesses offering certain personal services.

 The reason for this provision is to provide an alternate limitation based on wages and capital.
 There are some restrictions on the limitation so be sure to reach out to us to learn more.